 FinTech investment got off to a quiet start in 2017.
 According to CB Insights Global Fintech Performance report, VC-Backed FinTech companies raise $2.7B across 226 deals in the first quarter.
 Even though the face value of the investment itself might be considered big, investment in 2017 is on pace to drop 18% from 2016.
 The funding to global VC-backed FinTech companies rose 33% on a quarterly basis but was down to 47% compared to the same quarter last year.

 Regionally, Europe saw deal activity to VC-backed FinTech companies rise a notable 74% on a quarterly basis for the first quarter.
 However, North America is facing the opposite situation where the deals in the first quarter dropped by 12% as compared to Q4’16 and 33% from the same quarter last year.

 Asia FinTech Performance

 In Asia, a total of $826 Million is raised by Asian VC-backed FinTech Startups across 42 deals in the first quarter of 2017.
-At the current rate, Asia could see 8% fewer deals in 2017 than 2016.
+From its Fintech performance, Asia could see 8% fewer deals in 2017 than 2016.
 Nonetheless, early stage Fintech Companies financing stays level in Q1’17 with a total of $62M across 18 deals, just a little deviation from the Q4’16 total.
 Seven out of these top ten deals in Asia for Q1’17 went to China-based companies.